The Volano Report

 Note: IBM JDK 1.1.8 on Linux required an initial heap size of

-64 MB (using the option -ms64m) in order to complete the
+64 MB (using the option -ms64m

 network scalability tests shown in Table 2 below, so you should judge